RE/MAX Crest Realty Westside

 Introduced in 1994, the First Time Home Buyers’ Program is designed to help British Columbians purchase their first home.
 Under the program, eligible purchasers can claim an exemption from Property Transfer Tax if the fair market value of the home is less than the threshold amount.

-- you have lived in British Columbia for 12 consecutive months immediately before the date you register the property, or you have filed 2 income tax returns as a British Columbia resident during the 6 years before the date you register the property,
+- have lived in B.C. for 12 consecutive months immediately before the date you register the property or filed at least 2 income tax returns as a B.C. resident in the last 6 years

-- you have never received a first time home buyers’ exemption or refund
+- have never received a first time home buyers’ exemption or refund

 For more information please go to the BC Government’s Property Transfer Tax webpage.